THE WORKMAN PROJECT MANAGEMENT BTR SERIES 05

 The right specialists, at the right time

-With a strong understanding of the investor’s point of view, the development monitor’s role is to drive the quality of the product and ensure the procurement process aligns with the business plan in terms of time, cost, specification, and contractual reliance.
+The development monitor, with a strong understanding of the investor’s perspective, drives product quality.
+They also ensure the procurement process aligns with the business plan in terms of time, cost, specification and contractual reliance.

-By working in partnership with experts, such as fire engineers, cladding specialists, acoustics engineers and construction lawyers, the experienced development monitor can draw on the right expertise at the right time to ensure the scheme is designed and delivered strictly to the investor’s criteria.
-Fostering links with well-established specialists means that those monitoring on behalf of investors are very quickly able to proactively identify and solve issues that may arise along the development pathway.
+The experienced development monitor partners with experts like fire engineers, cladding specialists, acoustics engineers, and construction lawyers.
+This collaboration ensures they access the right expertise at the right time.
+As a result, the scheme is designed and delivered strictly to the investor’s criteria.
+By building strong relationships with well-established specialists, development monitors can quickly identify and resolve issues along the pathway.

 Procurement in a post-Brexit world